jiaohehu/NPreview/DOC-tabu.md

-The CSVD block
+The TABU block

-This block is designed to show plain text type is organized in CSV (comma separated data).
+This block is designed to present a block of plain text that is organzied by lines and separated by commas (or spaces) within each line.

-To designate this block, place the equal-sign as the first character of this block.

   = Year,Number,Comment
     2018,123.1,99999